Nexus Install Guide Manage License Buy Now

 2. Click an empty slot → Load VST3 Plug-in (or Load AU Plug-in).

-4. Use the plugin normally inside PatchWork.
+4. Use Nexus normally inside PatchWork.

-💡 Pro Tip
+💡 Pro tip

 🔑 License Activation

-How to Activate
+How to activate

-Important Notes
+Important notes

 • Each license supports up to 2 machines (e.g., desktop + laptop).